UCL-ION-python-course-2025/connect4/README.md

 <details>
 <summary><code style="white-space:nowrap;">  place_piece()</code></summary>
 The transition function.
 Returns a tuple of ('board', 'row'), where 'board' is the 'board' after a piece has been placed in 'column_idx' by 'player'.
+Warning: This function mutates the board in place.
 <br />
 </details>

 <details>
 <summary><code style="white-space:nowrap;">  play_connect_4_game()</code></summary>